-It goes without saying that the experience should be positive and memorable and should inspire consumers to share it with others.
+It goes without saying that the experience should be positive and memorable and should have a positive effect on the consumer decision-making process.

 By keeping up with the experiential marketing statistics and current trends, you’ll learn if this type of marketing works for you and your business needs.